YOURS TRULEIGH EDITING

 Picture

 The default position of your Quick Access Toolbar is in the Title bar above the ribbon, but it is probably of more use to you in its alternative position below the ribbon.
-To move it, you need to go to the File menu (at the top left-hand side of your screen), go to Options (right at the bottom in Word 365), then click ‘Quick Access Toolbar’ (which is located just underneath ‘Customise Ribbon’):
+To move it, you need to go to the File menu (at the top left-hand side of your screen), go to Options (right at the bottom in Word 365), then click ‘Quick Access Toolbar’ (which is located just underneath ‘Customize Ribbon’):

 Picture